bcs-iitk/BCS_workshop_Jan_22/README.md

 ## Assignments and submission

 Submission of atleast 2 assignments is mandatory for completion of the workshop.
-More details will be conveyed soon.
+You can find all the assignments on our github here: [Resources](https://github.com/bcs-iitk/BCS_workshop_Jan_22#resources)

+The assignments cover an extensive amount of material and so we don't expect you to understand or complete everything.
+We expect you to at least go through them and try them on your own.
+The submission link for assignments is: https://forms.gle/UGrduAx6xwhV7nLJA.
+Deadline: 31st Jan 2022

 ## License
 Licensed under MIT license.
 Please reference this github repo if used any of the assignment or lecture material created by Brain and Cognitive Society, IIT Kanpur